 He is a 2010 recipient of an Independence Foundation Fellowship in the Arts.
 His APS projects have received funding from the Pennsylvania Humanities Council and the Pew Foundation’s Heritage Philadelphia Program.
 With Wishhounds he was co-recipient of a 2001 Rockefeller Foundation MAP Award.

 Keyser has worked with primary and secondary school students in San Francisco, Cleveland, and Philadelphia, and with university students at The University of the Arts, Drexel University, Moravian College, Oberlin, and Michigan State.
 He has worked with the Franklin Institute’s Traveling Science Show, and has led workshops and public programs at Cuyahoga Valley National Park (Artist in Residence, 2001), Cuyahoga Valley Environmental Education Center, Great Smoky Mountains National Park, Independence National Historical Park, The American Philosophical Society, The Chemical Heritage Foundation, and the Schuylkill River National & State Heritage Area.

-Keyser’s early study as a performer included work at Odin Teatret in Denmark, Primus Theatre in Canada, and the San Francisco School of Circus Arts.
+Keyser trained as a performer at Odin Teatret in Denmark, Primus Theatre in Canada, and at the San Francisco School of Circus Arts.
 He is a graduate of the dear departed Department of Folklore and Folklife Studies at the University of Pennsylvania.